 Loneliness poses risks as deadly as smoking: U.S. surgeon general

-Widespread loneliness in the U.S. poses health risks as deadly as smoking a dozen cigarettes daily, costing the health industry billions of dollars annually, the U.S. surgeon general said Tuesday in declaring the latest public health epidemic.
+Widespread loneliness in the U.S. poses health risks as deadly as smoking up to 15 cigarettes daily, costing the health industry billions of dollars annually, the U.S. surgeon general said Tuesday in declaring the latest public health epidemic.

-About half of U.S. adults say they've experienced loneliness, Dr. Vivek Murthy said in a report from his office.
+About half of U.S. adults say they've experienced loneliness, Dr. Vivek Murthy said in an 81-page report from his office.

 "We now know that loneliness is a common feeling that many people experience.
 It's like hunger or thirst.
 It's a feeling the body sends us when something we need for survival is missing," Murthy told The Associated Press in an interview.
 "Millions of people in America are struggling in the shadows, and that's not right.
 That's why I issued this advisory to pull back the curtain on a struggle that too many people are experiencing."